MrAnsonC/blackjack/README.md

 Future target:
 1. Make the "Split" function
 2. Accept special side-bet.
 Match with dealer(MWD)
+3. Make some special mode......
-3. Make the GUI version
+4. Make the GUI version
-4. Make it in java and C++
+5. Make it in java and C++